unleashy/vahv/README.md

       required: "Enter an username",
       length: (_, min, max) =>
         `Username must be between ${min} and ${max} characters`,
-      matches: "Username must be in the correct format" },
+      matches: "Username must be in the correct format", },
     email: {
       required: "Enter an email address, like name@example.com",
-      email: "Enter an email address, like name@example.com" },
+      email: "Enter an email address, like name@example.com", },
     password: {
       required: "Enter a password",
       minLength: (_, length) =>
-        `Password must have at least ${length} characters` }
+        `Password must have at least ${length} characters`, },
-  }
+  },
 );
 ```